tendermint/flutter/README.md

 # Flutter app for integrating with Cosmos SDK

-This is a sample application which is integrated to Cosmos-SDK for adding wallets through mnemonnics and sending tokens to different addresses.
+This is a sample application for a Cosmos SDK blockchain that supports basic wallet management (importing mnemonics), and sending tokens.

 ## Setup (Localhost)